rga78/GetData_Project/CodeBook.md

 in the X, Y and Z directions (there is 1 column in the dataset for each axial).
 For each signal pattern there exists a column for its estimated mean (-mean) and standard deviation (-std).

+The acceleration measurements (Acc) are in standard gravity units 'g'.
+The angular velocity measured by the gyroscope (Gyro) is in units radians/second.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ